danieltan1517/chess-jai/README.md

-# Jai-Chess AI with User Interface
+# Chess Engine in Jai

-This Jai-Chess AI is a hobby project designed to test out and find bugs with the Jai Compiler.
+This Chess Engine in Jai is a hobby project designed to test out and find bugs with the Jai Compiler.

 ## How to Build:
 Type `jai build.jai -- ui` to build the chess engine GUI.